kudobuilder/kudo/keps/0019-kudo-upgrade.md

 to be in sync with the installed CRDs, as it's writing them directly with the K8s extension API.

 - Do we allow an older KUDO ctrl to be used with a newer KUDO installation?

+#### Proposal for update process
+User has to download newest KUDO version.

+### Updating KUDO installation

+The update of a KUDO installation is triggered by  `kudo init --upgrade`

+Steps:
+- Pre-Update-Verification
+  - Verify old CRDs are supported by new KUDO version
+  - Verify all installed operators are supported by new KUDO version
+  - User can abort here
+- Shutdown old manager version(?)
+- Install new CRDs
+  - Migrate all existing CRDs to new format(?)
+- Deploy new manager version(?)

+On

 ### User Stories